 In recent years we have engaged with scores of schools, and we are regular speakers about net-zero and decarbonisation in a practical sense at education conferences.
 Some common themes have emerged:

-- Senior managers are often concerned about excessive energy usage and cost, but have more pressing demands on their time.
+- Senior staff are alive to the requirement and concerned about excessive energy usage and expenditure but have more pressing demands on their time.

 - The related legislation and processes seem confusing.

-- The market is confusing and hazardous, because there are so many options, so many suppliers, and so many vested interests.
+- The market is seen as hazardous, because there are so many technology options, so many suppliers, and so many vested interests.

-In short, good opportunities are being lost through lack of time and money, overly complex legislation, and a difficult and confusing market.
+In short, good opportunities are being lost through lack of time and money, overly complex legislation, and a difficult and confusing renewable energy market.